Compare IPTV Subscription Plans

 Virgin TV Stream vs Sky Stream — the honest comparison #

-Where Virgin wins is on broadband leverage.
+Where Virgin wins is on broadband use.
 If you are already paying Virgin Media for the cable broadband — and a lot of UK households are, particularly in cabled areas where Virgin's Gig1 line beats nearby Openreach — adding Stream often costs less than adding Sky Stream over a third-party broadband.
 Sky Stream is also broadband-agnostic, which means you can take it on BT, EE or Vodafone fibre, but Virgin's bundle pricing makes Stream the more economical route for an existing Virgin household.
 Sky wins on software polish; Virgin wins on bundled cost when broadband and TV are taken together.

 Virgin TV Stream vs Virgin TV 360 — when to switch #

+The internal-upgrade question is the other half of any Virgin broadband TV review.
 TV 360 keeps the V6 box, hard-drive recording, twin tuners and a more traditional EPG.
 Stream gives that all up for app-store flexibility and lower monthly bills.
 The honest test for a current V6 household is: do you actually use the recordings?
 A lot of Virgin TV 360 users built up libraries of BBC dramas and films during the 2010s and used the recorder heavily; the same households today increasingly watch through iPlayer and ITVX, which makes the recorder largely decorative.

 If your recordings are genuinely active — sports replays, news clips, multi-episode series you re-watch — TV 360 still has a real advantage.
 If your recordings sit untouched and you watch live or on-demand through the streaming apps anyway, Stream saves money and reclaims the AV cabinet space the V6 occupies.